 - Have a product vision, mission and strategy in place.
 This is key for deriving good objectives from.
 Product vision is the future state of your product, the tomorrow.
 Product mission and strategy are what you’re currently doing to work towards that vision, it’s the today.
 Marty Cagan has nice writeup about the differences between the three.

 - Collaboration between all parties that are working on the product.
 At the enterprise scale, collaboration becomes harder as teams grow in numbers and often specialize on a specific subset(s) of the product.
 Sales, product, tech, business markets, management, need to work together to define the customer problem(s) they would like to focus on and work collaboratively throughout the quarter to achieve this rather than checking at the end or delivering a set of outputs from their department and tossing the rest of the responsibility to another department.
 If a team doesn’t have ownership or a strong influence on their product/service and process, then they will always have dependencies and might not be able to move the needle as they hope to.
 How can the different parties collaborate?
 Quarterly kick off meetings, participating in weekly planning and demos, using something like the Dual Track Single Flow model so that each team’s work is towards a common goal.

 - Have measurements in place.
 Too often, teams try to come up with Key Results, only to realize that there are no measurements in place to assess the success/failure of initiatives.
-Ensure that your team can measure these metrics as frequently as possible.
+Ensure that your team can measure these metrics as frequently as possible so that they can know when and how to adjust.
 Teams should start planning for every iteration by looking at the Os they want to achieve and KRs they would like to influence.
 At the Sprint Review (or its equivalent session), teams should see if they’ve moved the needle on the most important KRs.
 If they haven’t this is a good chance to adapt their plan for the upcoming iteration, or perhaps consider the validity of the KR(s).